Purrowy/jira-csv-tool-ps/README.md

 4. Three lists are created and printed: files containing keywords, files with old dates, and remaining files

 Todo:
-- fix the import.csv issue.
-Probably related to unix vs windows lines format?
-- remove listing of each file after validations
 - might add an option to automatically remove files from work upon completion